qwx9/strangepg/README.md

 so while it may run faster, it will not scale on its own for 10k node graphs and beyond.
 Because it splits the graph across threads, it will produce nonsense results if the number of nodes is less than 2-3 times the number of threads.
 - `-l pfr3d`: same as `pfr` but additionally using the z axis to layout in 3D.
-All layouts are actually in 3D space, but the others do not touch the z coordinate.
 - `-l fr`: the classic algorithm, single-threaded.
 Use this for very small graphs (<1000 nodes) where `pfr` is not appropriate.
 - `-l circ`: circular layout, where nodes are placed in sequence on a circle or spiral; currently has some issues and requires specific tags, but is currently being rewritten to be fully generic and get rid of both limitations.